You are here

 - Subwatershed (sixth-level, 12-digit HUC).

 The Loading Tool uses the 12-digit HUC (HUC-12) to identify watersheds in its searches.
-The Loading Tool uses HUC-12s to define major U.S. watersheds to provide geographic search criteria for EZ Search, TRI Search, Advanced Search and several Everyday Searches.
+The Loading Tool uses HUC-12s to define major U.S. watersheds to provide geographic search criteria for the Water Pollution Search, Custom Search, and several Everyday Searches.
 Please review HUC Maps and Codes for Major U.S. Watersheds for more details.

 The Loading Tool uses several web services to provide additional watershed information.